Attracting, retaining and developing top performers is still the number one challenge facing most companies today.

 4. Create a culture of continuous learning

 Employee training is a powerful weapon in the fight against attrition, but it also creates an opportunity for competitive advantage.
 For example, you can improve technical skills, customer service skills, communication &collaboration skills, and creative thinking & problem-solving skills.
+Podcasts are another way for teams and their employees to learn and grow.

 5. Conduct effective performance reviews